Serial killer Port could have been stopped if police listened, inquest told

-The father of the final victim of serial killer Stephen Port has told an inquest that if police had “just listened” his death could have been avoided.
+The life of serial killer Stephen Port’s last victim “could have been saved” if police had only listened, family members have said.

-Jack Taylor, 25, from Dagenham in Essex, was given a fatal dose of the date rape drug GHB and dumped within metres of two earlier victims of the sex predator in September 2015.
+Jack Taylor, 25, from Dagenham in Essex, was given a fatal dose of the date rape drug GHB and dumped near sex predator Port’s flat in Barking in September 2015.

-Initially, his death was treated as “non-suspicious”, despite three other young men being found dead in similar circumstances nearby over the course of 16 months.
+Initially, his death was treated as “non-suspicious”, despite three other young men being found dead in similar circumstances over 16 months.

-On Wednesday, Mr Taylor’s father Colin became emotional as he gave evidence at an inquest into all four victims.

-He told jurors that police should have listened to the people’s concerns rather than insisting the deaths were not connected.

 “We have got nothing against the police on the whole but listening to everything that’s come out – all four of those boys and the boys that got raped – if they had done something from the start … Port could have been stopped.